yahoojapan/XCMetricsAggregator/README.md

 bundle exec exe/xcmagg crowl
 ```

-This command launches Xcode automatically, and operate your mouse.
+This command launches Xcode automatically, and operates the mouse.

 If you interupt the crowling, input Ctrl + C on the terminal.

 ### application lookup in metrics data